Hacker0x01/docs.hackerone.com/docs/programs/azure-devops-integration.md

 ------ | --------
 Comments | When someone comments on a report, an update will be posted on the associated Azure DevOps work item.
 State Changes | When someone changes the state of a report, an update will be posted on the associated Azure DevOps item.
-Rewards | When someone awards a suggests a bounty and/or bonus, an update will be posted on the associated Azure DevOps item.
+Work Item Closed State | You can choose from these options:<br><li>Done (Completed) Rewards | When someone awards a suggests a bounty and/or bonus, an update will be posted on the associated Azure DevOps item.
-Disclosure | When a report is disclosed, an update will be posted on the associate Azure DevOps item.
+Disclosure | When disclosure is requested or approved, an update will post on the associated Azure DevOps item.
+Synchronize Attachments | You can synchronize attachments linked with reports and comments to the associated Azure DevOps work item.

 17. Click **Next**.
 18. Select the events you want to sync from Azure DevOps to HackerOne.
 You can choose from: